taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 **Type** : Optional

 **Description** :
-Sets env variable LSAPI_PGRP_MAX_IDLE, in seconds.Controls how long a control process will wait for a new request before it exits. # 0 stands for infinite.
+Sets env variable LSAPI_PGRP_MAX_IDLE, in seconds.
+Controls how long a control process will wait for a new request before it exits.
+0 stands for infinite.
 Optional, default value is 30.
 Should be more or equal to 0.

 ---